solution-loisir/webc-starter-kit/README.md

 This is really a blog stater project, but can be adapted to other means.
 I entend to use this as a base for my futur projects.

 ## Use as a template
 Webc starter kit is a template repository.
-Use the "Use this template" button to create a new repo with the same structure.
-[Learn more here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
+The "Use this template" button can be used to create a new repo with the same structure (recommended).
+[More details](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

 ## Features
 * RSS feed through Atom.